Are you interested in regrowing your very own vegetables?

 3. How to regrow Green Onions in a jar.

-Green onions are probably the most common and easiest vegetable to re-grow.
-All you need to do is cut them from the roots by about an inch, and leave them in a glass of water.
-Place by a sunny window and trim as they grow.
-Easy peasy!
+- All you need to do is cut the green onions from the roots by about an inch and leave them in a glass of water.

 4. How to Grow New Potatoes From Peelings.

-The eyes have it when it comes to regrowing potatoes: that is to say, potato eyes.
+The eyes have it when it comes to re-growing potatoes: that is to say, potato eyes.
 Each of the little dormant buds on the skin of potatoes is a possible sprout so this is what you have to keep in mind when you are cutting or peeling.

-How to regrow it:
+How to regrow new potatoes from peelings:

 - When you are peeling your potatoes, make sure that the pieces from scraps have at least one to two eyes.